-Our Common Stock will likely be considered a "penny stock," which is likely to limit its liquidity.
+Our common stock is a "penny stock," which is likely to limit its liquidity.

-The market price of our Common Stock is, and will likely remain for the foreseeable future, less than \$5.00 per share, and therefore will be a "penny stock" according to SEC rules, unless our Common Stock is listed on a national securities exchange.
+The market price of our common stock is, and will likely remain for the foreseeable future, less than \$5.00 per share, and therefore will be a "penny stock" according to SEC rules, unless our common stock is listed on a national securities exchange.
 The OTC Bulletin Board is not a national securities exchange.
 Designation as a "penny stock" requires any broker or dealer selling these securities to disclose certain information concerning the transaction, obtain a written agreement from the purchaser and determine that the purchaser is reasonably suitable to purchase the securities.
-These rules may restrict the ability of brokers or dealers to sell our Common Stock and may affect the ability of current holders of our Common Stock to sell their shares.
-Such rules may also deter broker-dealers from recommending or selling the Common Stock, which may further limit its liquidity.
+These rules may restrict the ability of brokers or dealers to sell our common stock and may affect the ability of current holders of our common stock to sell their shares.
+Such rules may also deter broker-dealers from recommending or selling our common stock, which may further limit its liquidity.
 This may also make it more difficult for us to raise additional capital in the future.
-Accordingly, although we will undertake to register under the Securities Act the resale of the shares of Common Stock issued in the Merger, these shares will be highly illiquid.
-Because of such expected illiquidity, it will likely be difficult to re-sell shares of our Common Stock as desired.
+Accordingly, although we will undertake to register under the Securities Act the resale of the shares of common stock issued in the Merger, these shares will be highly illiquid.
+Because of such expected illiquidity, it will likely be difficult to re-sell shares of our common stock as desired.